AxiaCoin/axia-network-v2-magellan/README.md

-🔴WARNING: This has been deprecated, please read [this.](https://docs.axc.network/build/tools/deprecating-ortelius) 🔴

-# Ortelius
+# Magellon

-A data processing pipeline for the [Axia network](https://axc.network).
+A data processing pipeline for the [AXIA network](https://axc.network).

 ## Features

 - Maintains a persistent log of all consensus events and decisions made on the Axia network.
-- Indexes Exchange (X), Platform (P), and Contract (C) chain transactions.
+- Indexes SwapChain, CoreChain, and AXChain transactions.
-- An [API](https://docs.axc.network/build/tools/ortelius) allowing easy exploration of the index.
+- An API allowing easy exploration of the index.

 ## Prerequisite